Laurent Cleenewerck: Professional life

 Cleenewerck currently teaches theology, international administration and global health for EUCLID (Euclid University), as well as Ecumenical Methods for the Ukrainian Catholic University.
 He also occasionally serves as extension faculty for the Humboldt State University.
 He is the rector of St. Innocent's Orthodox parish in Eureka and engaged in public lecturing, ministry, as well as writing and research.

-Prior to 2004, he worked as a manager in Paris and California.

 He is a member of the Orthodox Theological Society of America.

 Ecclesiastical life

 He is a presbyter of the Eastern Orthodox Church, ordained in the Ukrainian Orthodox Church of the USA, received in the Orthodox Church in America in 2007.
 He was the rector of St Innocent Orthodox Church in Eureka, CA and held the rank of archpriest in the Orthodox Church in America.
 In 2024 he changed his jurisdiction and was accepted into the Archdiocese of Russian Orthodox Churches in Western Europe.

 Theological work

 Cleenewerck's main ideas are presented in his study of the historical and theological causes of the current separation between Roman Catholicism and Eastern Orthodoxy.
 He is an advocate of Eucharistic ecclesiology, which he articulates as Holographic anesthesiology.
 He is a proponent of non-partisan ecumenical dialogue with the ideal of a return to the basics of pre-Nicene orthodoxy.

 Cleenewerck is an editor of the EOB (Eastern / Greek Orthodox Bible) of which the New Testament volume was published in 2010.

 He is also engaged in public debates.